 These root sounds also represent certain bhavas (mental or emotional states) such as anger, love, hate, fear, joy etc. Hence Sanskrit is so much more than just words, it is a language that vibrates from within our being.
 This is why mantras have such a positive effect on the aspirant, it is a linking system of our own individual vibration to the source of creation, to the vibration of oneness.

-So, if you are feeling inspired to open up to the possibility that mantra unlocks, why not join me on a Friday for Mythical Flow, on the odd sunny Saturday in the park for Glow or at one of our Coming Home Kirtan (yoga of sound) sessions, soon to be resumed.
+So, if you are feeling inspired to open up to the possibility that mantra unlocks, why not join me in one of my yoga classes.
+On a Friday for Mythical Flow Yoga, or Saturday Glow Yoga or at one of our Coming Home Kirtan (yoga of sound) sessions, soon to be resumed.